alpha-dragon-org/dragon-module2-bundleAnalysis/README.md

 ## Contribution Overview

-Dragon's first four modules currently gather data by web-scraping TrenchyBot, TrenchRadar, and Bubblemaps.
+This module currently gathers data by web-scraping TrenchRadar.
 The task is to build a pipeline that connects the Token Info module with a Solana RPC (eg. [Helius](https://www.helius.dev)) and replace all scrapes.
 If any data can not be retrieved from RPC, the developer can use whatever means necessary given the goals stated in the [Module Details](#module-details) below.

 If the data retrieved is as close to real-time as possible, Dragon will become an unbeatable companion in the trenches.